Maria (2019 film): Plot

 The movie starts off with Maria infiltrating a mansion and killing everyone inside.
 The very end of that shows a mother and her child crying and blacks out to the sound of a gunshot.

 Fast forward to the present, Maria wakes up next to her Husband Bert, gives him a kiss, and goes to check on her daughter, Min-Min.
-Her husband comes in saying he’s going to skip breakfast to go to a meeting with Governor Villanueva.
+Her husband comes in saying he's going to skip breakfast to go to a meeting with Governor Villanueva.
 She tells him that all politicians are the same and that he should be having breakfast instead.

 Ricardo de la Vega watches a press conference of Governor Villanueva.
 A reporter asks him about his anti-drug campaign and his partner Ricardo.
-Governor denies any link with Ricardo and says that once he’s elected they’ll get justice.
+Governor denies any link with Ricardo and says that once he's elected they'll get justice.
 Ricardo yells at the TV that he put him in that position.
 Then he beats a traitor to death with a bat and two others are shot dead by his female agents.
 He tells Kaleb and Victor that Governor Villanueva is making too much noise and that he needs to be taken care of.
 He orders Kaleb to take care of it, which upsets Victor.
 He asks Ricardo why he allows Kaleb to mess things up and Ricardo responds: I call the shots.

 Bert and Maria watch Governor Villanueva on TV with Min-Min sleeping in their lap.
 Bert tells her that he thinks the governor is really a good guy and Maria responds sarcastically that of course he is.
-When he gets upset, she tells him she’s just kidding.
+When he gets upset, she tells him she's just joking.

-At the rally for Villanueva, one of Ricardo’s men is reporting about the situation of the security being tight.
+At the rally for Villanueva, one of Ricardo's men is reporting about the situation of the security being tight.
 Maria goes to get Min-Min from talking to a police officer and the man takes a picture of her.
 He sends the pictures to Kaleb and he immediately recognizes Maria and heads over to the rally to find her, but she has already left.

 Back at home, Bert is watching the governor on the TV again and Maria turns it off.
 They get into an argument about him paying more attention to the governor than to his own family.

 At the docks, Victor and his men torture a man to get information.
-He calls Kaleb to ask how it’s going and tells him he’s going to send men over, but Kaleb snubs him.
+He calls Kaleb to ask how it's going and tells him he's going to send men over, but Kaleb snubs him.
 Ricardo walks in and asks if the man gave any name.
 Victor shoots the man in the head and tells him no.

-Kaleb practices sparring with his trainer and has a flashback with his girlfriend Lily where she tells him that she doesn’t want to kill anymore.
+Kaleb practices sparring with his trainer and has a flashback with his girlfriend Lily where she tells him that she doesn't want to kill anymore.
 He tells her that they have one more mission and that afterwards he would talk to Ricardo.
 In the present Kaleb knocks his trainer out and tells his bodyguards to clean up the mess.